On budget in a dorm

 "It's such a cheap room; I could never have found anything else this nice," she said.
 "Although the guy at the front desk is not exactly a concierge."

 In summer, campus lodgings often are manned by students, and ours obviously wasn't at the top of his class.
-He couldn't find our check-in information and didn't know where we should park, though it looked as if we could park free at the meters outside until 8 a.m.
-Monday.
+He couldn't find our check-in information, and he didn't know where we should park.
+We'd also been billed for just one night, but not two.

-But despite the glitches, we had a great time.
+But everything got straightened out, and we had a great time.
 There's a festival every summer weekend in Milwaukee, and the town fills up for such events as Summerfest and Festa Italiana, both on the lakefront.

 Just remember, a college dorm is not a hotel.
 It's not romantic, either, because all the beds are twins.
 But for those who can channel their inner students, it's a great way to travel.